COURSE SUMMARY

 • Professional industry language and protocols

-• Effective and creative functioning in collaborative enterprises
+• Practical and creative functioning in collaborative enterprises

 • Negotiation skills